lucyparsons/OpenOversight/README.md

 * Public datasets: Download recently tweeted photos from official police accounts.
 * Linking dataset: In order to provide identities of officers, we need the roster of all police officers as well as their star number history (if star numbers change upon promotion).
 * Solicitation from our users: Get users to submit images of police officers they take or find online to augment our training data.
-* Officer activity information: Acquired through FOIA
+* Officer activity information: TODO acquire through FOIA